Consolidating data despite different scales

-It is very common to compare product score or ratings.
-A typical example would be a survey which asked for ratings on different scales:
+It is very common to compare scores or product ratings.
+A typical example is a survey that asks for ratings on different scales:

 |How satisfied are you with the product?||Between 1 and 5 stars||3 stars|